nidhip05/nidhip05/README.md

 - **Other Tools**: Git, Webpack, Babel, npm

  ## 💼 Responsibilities :
+- Work closely with UI/UX designers to ensure feasibility of the design
 - Build reusable components and dynamic user interfaces
-- Ensured that website works well in all devices
+- Ensure that website works well in all devices
-- Developed clean and efficient code to ensure best practice
+- Develop clean and efficient code to ensure best practice
-- Worked closely with UI/UX designers to ensure feasibility of the design
-- Debugged and resolved bugs
 - Build seo friendly website and optimized application performance
-- Perform unit testing
 - Participate in deployment process to ensure seamless production release
-- Always learning to stay ahead in frontend technologies

 ## 📚 Currently Learning :
 I'm currently focused on: